 This Quarterly Report on Form 10-Q includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act").
 Any statements about our expectations, beliefs, plans, objectives, assumptions or future events or performance are not historical facts and may be forward-looking.
-These statements are often, but are not always, made through the use of words or phrases such as "may," "will," "could," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "projects," "potential," "continue," and similar expressions, or the negative of these terms, or similar expressions.
+These statements are often, but are not always, made through the use of words or phrases such as "may," "will," "could," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "projects," "potential," "continue," and similar expressions, or the negative of these terms, or similar expressions.
 Accordingly, these statements involve estimates, assumptions, risks and uncertainties which could cause actual results to differ materially from those expressed in them.

 This Quarterly Report on Form 10-Q contains forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
-These statements relate to future events or our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
+These statements relate to future events or our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- Our ability to successfully launch and commercialize LUMRYZ (sodium oxybate) in the United States ("U.S.") for the treatment of cataplexy or excessive daytime sleepiness ("EDS") in adults with narcolepsy; - Our plans with respect to our commercial infrastructure and marketing, market access and commercial activities; - Our ability to maintain and receive additional regulatory approvals for LUMRYZ in any other jurisdictions outside the U.S., and any related restrictions, limitations, and/or warnings in the label of LUMRYZ; - Our expectations regarding the rate and degree of market acceptance for LUMRYZ; - Our ability to enter into strategic partnerships for the commercialization, manufacturing and distribution of LUMRYZ in the U.S.; - Our reliance on a single product, LUMRYZ; - Our dependence on a limited number of suppliers for the manufacturing of LUMRYZ and certain raw materials used in LUMRYZ and any failure of such suppliers to deliver sufficient quantities of these raw materials, which could have a material adverse effect on our business, including commercialization of LUMRYZ in the U.S.; - Our ability to finance our operations on acceptable terms, either through the raising of capital, the incurrence of convertible or other indebtedness, issuance of equity, royalty-based financings, or through strategic financing or commercialization partnerships; - Our expectations regarding the pricing and reimbursement of, and the extent to which patient assistance programs are utilized for, LUMRYZ; - Our expectations about the potential market size and market participation for LUMRYZ; - Our expectations regarding litigation related to LUMRYZ; - Our expectations regarding our cash runway to support the commercial launch of LUMRYZ in the U.S.; - Our ability to continue to service our remaining Exchangeable Senior Notes due October 2023 (the "October 2023 Notes"), including making the ongoing interest payments on the October 2023 Notes, settling exchanges of the October 2023 Notes in cash or completing any required repurchases of the October 2023 Notes; - The potential impacts of COVID-19, inflation and rising interest rates on our business and future operating results; - Our ability to hire and retain key members of our leadership team and other personnel; and - Competition existing today or that may arise in the future.
+- Our ability to successfully commercialize LUMRYZ (sodium oxybate) in the United States ("U.S.") for the treatment of cataplexy or excessive daytime sleepiness ("EDS") in adults with narcolepsy; - Our plans with respect to our commercial infrastructure and marketing, market access and commercial activities; - Our ability to maintain and receive additional regulatory approvals for LUMRYZ in any other jurisdictions outside the U.S., and any related restrictions, limitations, and/or warnings in the label of LUMRYZ; - Our expectations regarding the rate and degree of market acceptance for LUMRYZ; - Our ability to enter into strategic partnerships for the commercialization, manufacturing and distribution of LUMRYZ in the U.S.; - Our reliance on a single product, LUMRYZ; - Our dependence on a limited number of suppliers for the manufacturing of LUMRYZ and certain raw materials used in LUMRYZ and any failure of such suppliers to deliver sufficient quantities of these raw materials, which could have a material adverse effect on our business, including commercialization of LUMRYZ in the U.S.; - Our ability to finance our operations on acceptable terms, either through the raising of capital, the incurrence of convertible or other indebtedness, issuance of equity, royalty-based financings, or through strategic financing or commercialization partnerships; - Our expectations regarding the pricing and reimbursement of, and the extent to which patient financial assistance programs are utilized for, LUMRYZ: - Our expectations about the potential market size and market participation for LUMRYZ; - Our expectations regarding litigation related to LUMRYZ; - Our expectations regarding our cash runway to support the commercialization of LUMRYZ in the U.S.; - The potential impacts of COVID-19, inflation and rising interest rates on our business and future operating results; - · Our ability to hire and retain key members of our leadership team and other personnel; and - Competition existing today or that may arise in the future.